IslemSao/Portfolio/README.md

 https://github.com/IslemSao/portfolio/tree/main/TaskManager

-Description: An app to manage and organize tasks and to-do lists also using SQLlite and include animation.
+Description: An app to manage and organize tasks and to-do lists also using SQLlite and include animation and more features.

 Weather App